Educate. Thrive.Your resource for health and wellness information

 Menorrhagia is the medical term for menstrual bleeding that is abnormally heavy or prolonged.
 The amount of blood loss needed to be diagnosed with menorrhagia is extreme, and the prolonged bleeding often times multiple weeks in length.
 Menorrhagia affects approximately 10 million American women, mostly in their 40's and 50's, and accounts for 20% of gynecological visits.

 The goals of alternative treatments for menorrhagia are the same as the goals of conventional treatment: control the bleeding, prevent and treat anemia, and restore an acceptable menstrual pattern.
 Through my functional medicine approach to treatment, I look at etiology, nutritional deficiencies, and how these two factors create a pattern of dysfunction.
 With correct identification of the pattern of dysfunction, treatment of menorrhagia can be more precise and effective.
-Over 125 clinical diseases have been linked to oxidative stress as a major cause or contributing factor to disease progression.
-Oxidative stress refers to chemical stress at a cellular level.
-When not correctly managed naturally by antioxidants in the body, these chemicals wreak havoc causing inflammation, physical stress, and in the end disease.

 Most of have been touch by cancer in our lives.
 Whether it is a mother, daughter, cousin or friend, at some point we will all have a loved one diagnosed with cancer.
 According the the National Cancer Institute, it was estimated that 1,735,350 new cases of cancer were diagnosed in 2018.
 The most commonly diagnosed cancers in the United States are breast cancer, lung and bronchus cancer, prostate cancer, colon and rectum cancer, melanoma of the skin, bladder cancer, non-Hodgkin lymphoma, kidney and renal pelvis cancer, endometrial cancer, leukemia, pancreatic cancer, thyroid cancer, and liver cancer.
 Approximately 38% of Americans will be diagnosed with cancer in their lifetimes.